baibhavrajacharya69-ctrl/Rocket-shooter/README.md

-  one can play this came using the link or can clone this repo it is a fun and basic game made with my imagination and designing skills .. i crafted the character  background in my sketch book before making it in computer. so it gives a bit notebook vibe while playing hope you would lile my project thank you for visiting my repo
+  one can play this came using the link or can clone this repo it is a fun and basic game made with my imagination and designing skills .. i crafted the character  background in my sketch book before making it in computer. so it gives a bit notebook vibe while playing hope you would lile my project thank you for visiting my repo after making this project half and summiting it on maconda event i begain to add some extra features to the game  . while i was testing the game i though a idea of making it a doging game insted of shooter and i begin to make and coade it in the same pattern as it was before .. and then now the features of this games has chnage it consit of a triangular charcter and circle comming from up that need to be douged by the player thank you for visiting my repo . one can copy my coad and if you want to learn  to make this game then you can contact me through baibhavrajacharya69@gmail.com if u have any proble related to the coad thank you